shawfdong/pyDHS/docs/README.rst

    reboxLoopImage

-we may not need/want all of these in new loopDHS
+We may not need/want all of these in new loopDHS

 ....

-psuedo code for a loop DHS
+Psuedo code for a loop DHS
 ==========================

 `loopFast.tcl` or similar scripted operation running in the dcss tcl interpreter performs the following: